softwaremill/bootzooka/README.md

 ### Why Scalatra?

-It's quite simple and easy to jump into Scalatra for an ordinary Java developer whom used Servlets previouslly.
+It's quite simple and easy to jump into Scalatra for an ordinary Java developer whom used Servlets previously.
-The syntax of the flow directives is straithforwad and it was easy to integrate support for JSON into it.
+The syntax of the flow directives is straightforward and it was easy to integrate support for JSON into it.
 And it's written in Scala from scratch which seamlessly integrates with other Scala based libraries.

 ### Why sbt?